DejasDejas/Beta_VAE_Pytorch_Ignite/README.md

 MR-VAE
 ==============================

-This project presents the MR-VAE deep learning model capable of representing an image with a mixed latent and disentangled representation. \
+This project presents a classic Beta-VAe deep learning model capable of representing an image with disentangled latent representation. \
-MR-VAE uses the binary and continuous latent representation to represent respectively the variability and the structural image information. \
+Beta-VAE uses continuous latent representation to represent the variability image information. \
-From such a representation it is then possible to vary a precise aspect of the image being represented along the real vector in the latent space and/or to vary the class of the image being represented as several structural elements corresponding to the binary code of the latent space.
+From such a representation it is then possible to vary a precise aspect of the image being represented along the real vector in the latent space.

+We implement the model in PyTorch Ignite framework and use Neptune for monitoring.

 -- Project Status: [On-Hold]

 ## Project Intro:

-The purpose of this project is to present MR-VAE as a deep learning model capable of representing an image with a mixed latent and disentangled representation. \
+The purpose of this project is to present Beta-VAE as a deep learning model capable of representing an image with a disentangled latent representation. \

-Note: the project development is currently on hold.
+This project also shows how to use the Ignite library to implement code with Pytorch and how to use neptune to monitor metrics.

 ## Method used:

-In this project, we develop the MR-VAE model in python using the [PyTorch](https://pytorch.org/). \
+In this project, we develop the Beta-VAE model in python using the [PyTorch](https://pytorch.org/). \
 The model is based on the [VAE](https://arxiv.org/abs/1312.6114).

 We ensure the training monitoring with [TensorBoard](https://www.tensorflow.org/tensorboard) and/or [Neptune.ai](https://neptune.ai/). \